Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-Example lifted from "[Balance Mapping for the Extensible Provisioning Protocol (EPP)][BALANCE]" (see References).
+Example lifted from "[Balance Mapping for the Extensible Provisioning Protocol (EPP)][BALANCE]" (see [References](#references)).

 <a id="domain"></a>
 ### Domain

-The default behavior of the EPP `create domain` command as described in [RFC:5731], will attach the client-ID (`CLID`) of the authenticated party to the object created.
+The default behavior of the EPP [create domain](#create-domain) command as described in [RFC:5731], will attach the client-ID (`CLID`) of the authenticated party to the object created.

 Having the client-ID specified at this time indicates that the domain name is under registrar management from creation.
 To change the registrar and discontinue the registrar management will require a transfer.

+For more information on the [disclose of the Client ID](#disclosure-of-client-id)

-If the registrar does not want to create domains under registrar management the default behaviour can be defined in RP, where the available are:
+If the registrar does not want to create domains under registrar management the default behaviour can be configured in RP, where the available are:

 - registrar management
 - registrant management